KDE/digikam-doc/post_processing/metadata_editor.rst

 Origin
 ~~~~~~

-This view group formal descriptive information about the item.
+This view groups formal descriptive information about the item.

     - **Digitization date** and **Digitization time**: these checkbox allows to edit the date, time, and zone of the digital representation.
 Use the calendar editor widget on the bottom to select the time-stamp and the button on the right side to reset time-stamp to the current date of computer.
     - **Creation date** and **Creation time**: these checkbox allows to edit the date, time, and zone of the intellectual content.
 Use the calendar editor widget on the bottom to select the time-stamp and the button on the right side to reset time-stamp to the current date of computer.
 These values can be synchronized with the **Exif Creation date**.